JonathanI19/Project2_Shortest_Path/README.md

 maze_solver_script.py Info
 ------
 This python script utilizes a class to parse the inputs goal row, goal column, start row, start column, and finally the input file.
+It requires the maze, agent, and COLOR classes from the pyamaze package.
 It outputs the shortest path to the command line.
-The default values for the goal row and coloumns are 1.
+The default values for the goal row and columns are 1.

 Examples
 ------